CUBRID/cubrid-manual/en/sql/schema/table.rst

 You can place a **UNIQUE** constraint on either a column or a set of columns.
 If the **UNIQUE** constraint is defined for multiple columns, the uniqueness is ensured not for each column, but the combination of multiple columns.

-**Example**

-If a **UNIQUE** constraint is defined on a set of columns, this ensures the uniqueness of the values in all the columns.
-As shown below, the second INSERT statement succeeds because the value of column *a* is the same, but the value of column *b* is unique.
-The third INSERT statement causes an error because the values of column *a* and *b* are the same as those in the first INSERT statement.
+In the following example, , the third INSERT statement fails because the value of *id* column is the same with the value of *id* column in the second INSERT statement.

 .. code-block:: sql